 To be accepted in the journal your map or spatial diagram must adhere to high cartographic standards.
 Remember these 4 top tips for producing your map:

 You will need the input of a graphic designer or cartographer and have experience in using GIS.
-If no one on your tea has these skills, then a Geography Department or central administration in your university should be able to help.
+If no one on your team has these skills, then a Geography Department or central administration in your university should be able to help.

 Typical software for producing a map or spatial diagram includes ArcGIS or QIS for data manipulation and map production.
 Some designers use Illustrator or CorelDRAW.